Variational Density Functional Calculations of Excited States: Conical Intersection and Avoided Crossing in Ethylene Bond Twisting

 The spin-mixed $\ket{x \spinup y}$ determinant is obtained with the direct optimization method by converging to a first-order saddle point on the electronic energy surface.
 The triplet $\ket{xy}$ determinant is found independently by minimization as it is the lowest-energy triplet state.

-Figure \ref{fig:fig2} shows the energy gap between the lowest singly excited state, V, and the ground state, N, obtained with the PBE functional as a function of $\theta$ and $\phi$, in order to visualize the CoIn.
+Figure \ref{fig:fig2} shows the energy gap between the singly excited V state and the ground state, N, obtained with the PBE functional as a function of $\theta$ and $\phi$, in order to visualize the CoIn.

 Results for both broken-spin-symmetry and spin-restricted solutions for the N state are shown, while the energy of the V state is always spin-purified (eq \ref{eq:eq5}).
 For comparison, an isocontour corresponding to a V-N energy gap of 0.5\,eV taken from reported MRCISD calculations\cite{barbatti2014surface} using CAS(2,2) and the aug-cc-pVTZ basis set\cite{Woon1994,Kendall1992,Dunning1989} is shown.
 There, the CoIn was calculated to be at $\theta = 90^{\circ}$ and $\phi \approx 105^{\circ}$.
 When the ground state is taken to be the broken-spin-symmetry N solution, the calculated energy gap is below 0.5\,eV only in a small region around $\theta = 90^{\circ}$ and $\phi \approx 100^{\circ}$, where the gap reaches a minimum, in good agreement with the multireference results.
 On the other hand, when the ground state is taken to be the spin-restricted N solution, the V-N gap falls below 0.5\,eV in a more extended region and an unphysical negative energy gap is observed in the immediate proximity of the CoIn.
 Therefore, the correct topology for the CoIn is obtained when the spin symmetry is broken in the ground state.
 TDDFT calculations with the BLYP and the B3LYP functionals\cite{barbatti2014surface}, on the other hand, give too small V-N gaps along $\theta = 90^{\circ}$ for an extended range in $\phi$ and a negative energy gap even when symmetry breaking is allowed.
 Figure S1 in the ESI shows that time-independent KS-DFT calculations with the BLYP functional also predict the correct CoIn topology when symmetry breaking is allowed in the ground state.